tech-med/medlearnity.com/src/content/blog/consequatur-fugit-q/index.md

 ---

-title: "Failing Step 1"
+title: 'Failing Step 1'
 pubDate: 2020-06-19
 categories:
-  - "usmle"
+  - 'usmle'
-description: "I Failed USMLE Step 1: How to Get Back Up and Excel"
+description: 'I Failed USMLE Step 1: How to Get Back Up and Excel'
 ---

 # I Failed USMLE Step 1: How to Get Back Up and Excel